-As previously reported, in July 2006 the Company agreed to dispose of its German operations to Metro AG ("Metro") and reported the disposal as discontinued operations during the second quarter ended July 31, 2006.
-To reflect recent non-binding discussions with Metro at the end of August 2007, the Company recorded a second quarter 2008 charge of \$153 million to discontinued operations related to a post-closing adjustment and certain other indemnification obligations.
-The Company does not believe that the ultimate resolution of the post-closing adjustment or liabilities, if any, under the indemnifications will have a material impact on the Company's financial condition or results of operations.
+As previously reported, in July 2006 the Company agreed to dispose of its German operations to Metro AG ("Metro"), reported the disposal as discontinued operations and recorded a loss of \$863 million during the second quarter ended July 31, 2006.
+An additional loss of \$55 million on the disposal was recorded in the third quarter of fiscal 2007 as a result of various closing adjustments.
+In addition, the Company recognized a tax benefit of \$126 million related to this transaction in the third quarter of fiscal 2007.
+The Company recorded a second quarter fiscal 2008 charge of \$153 million to discontinued operations related to the settlement of a post-closing adjustment and certain other indemnification obligations.

-The loss from discontinued operations as presented in the Company's Condensed Consolidated Statements of Income for the quarter and six months ended July 31, 2006, includes a loss of \$863 million on the disposition of our German operations, and net sales and net losses from our South Korean and German operations as follows:
+In addition to the gain and loss on the dispositions noted above, discontinued operations as presented in the Company's Condensed Consolidated Statements of Income also include net sales and net operating losses from our South Korean and German operations as follows (in millions):

-Th Three Months Ended July 31, 2006
+Three M onths Ended Nine Mo onths Ended

+Octobe er 31, 2006 Octob er 31, 2006

-Net Sales \$ 842 \$ 1,621
+Net Sales \$ 868 \$ 2,489

-Net Losses (38) (84)
+Net Losses (58) (142)

 NOTE 5.
-Acquisitions
+Acquisitions and Investments

 In February 2007, the Company announced the purchase of a 35% interest in Bounteous Company Ltd. ("BCL").
 BCL operates 101 hypermarkets in 34 cities in China under the Trust-Mart banner.
 The purchase price for the 35% interest was \$264 million.
 Also in February 2007, the Company paid \$376 million to purchase a loan issued to the selling BCL shareholders that is secured by the pledge of the remaining equity of BCL.
-Concurrently with its initial investment in BCL, the Company entered into a stockholders agreement which provides the Company with voting rights associated with a portion of the common stock of BCL securing the loan, amounting to an additional 30% of the aggregate outstanding shares.
+Concurrent with its initial investment in BCL, the Company entered into a stockholders agreement which provides the Company with voting rights associated with a portion of the common stock of BCL securing the loan, amounting to an additional 30% of the aggregate outstanding shares.
 Pursuant to the purchase agreement, the Company is committed to purchase the remaining interest in BCL on or before February 2010 subject to certain conditions.
-The final purchase price for the remaining interest will be approximately \$320 million, net of loan repayments and subject to reduction under certain circumstances
+The final purchase price for the remaining interest will be approximately \$320 million, net of loan repayments and subject to reduction under certain circumstances.

 After closing on the acquisition, the Company began consolidating BCL using a December 31 fiscal year-end.
-The Company's Condensed Consolidated Statements of Income for the quarter and six months ended July 31, 2007 includes the results of BCL for the period commencing upon the acquisition of the Company's interest in BCL and ending June 30, 2007.
+The Company's Condensed Consolidated Statements of Income for the quarter and nine months ended October 31, 2007 include the results of BCL for the period commencing upon the acquisition of the Company's interest in BCL and ending September 30, 2007.
 BCL's results of operations were not material to the Company.
 Assets recorded in the acquisition were approximately \$1.2 billion, including approximately \$438 million in goodwill, and liabilities assumed were approximately \$908 million.
 The consolidated financial statements of BCL, as well as the allocation of the purchase price are preliminary.